 ARTICLE XVI - STATEMENT OF ETHICS

-SECTION I: The SHRM-LI adopts SHRM’s Code of Ethical and Professional Standards in Human Resource Management for members of the Chapter in order to promote and maintain the highest standards among its members.
-Each member shall honor, respect and support the purpose of the SHRM-LI and SHRM.
+SECTION I: The SHRM-LI adopts SHRM's Code of Ethical and Professional Standards In Human Resource arrangement for Members of the SHRM-LI In order to promote and maintain the highest standards among its Members.
+Each Member shall honor, respect and support the purpose of the SHRM-LI and SHRM.

 SECTION II: The SHRM-LI shall not be represented as advocating or endorsing any issue unless approved by the Executive Board.

-SECTION II: Thereafter, enactment of any change or modifications as recommended by the Executive Board shall require a majority vote of those members present and eligible to vote as defined in Article IV present and voting either through closed written ballot or by hand-count.
+SECTION II: Thereafter, enactment of any change or modifications as recommended by the Executive Board shall require a majority vote of those Members present and eligible to vote as defined in Article IV present and voting either through closed written ballot or electronic ballot.•

 SECTION III: Voting for the enactment of changes and modifications to the Constitution and Bylaws shall occur at the first regular meeting following written notification to the Membership.